pra85/jquery-numberformatter/README.md

-Just a copy of http://code.google.com/p/jquery-numberformatter/, no modifications here.
+Just a copy of http://code.google.com/p/jquery-numberformatter/, added it into the bower registry

+To install via Bower

+    bower install jquery-numberformatter --save-dev